 Things Candidates Should Keep Ready Before Filling The Form

-Before filling of the online application form candidates should keep the following things ready.
+Before filling out the online application form candidates should keep the following things ready.

 - PC with a good internet connection.